Ofsted Outstanding Teacher Training

-In 2013-2014 we ran a very successful cohort of 16 School Direct students, all of whom passed and qualified to become teachers and all of whom subsequently gained employment in schools across our County.
-In 2014-2015 we trained another 20 students on our School Direct PGCE programme again extremely successfully with 19 qualifying and gaining a teaching job in our County or elsewhere.
-Our 2015-2016 cohort are just beginning their NQT year in schools across our Alliance and, at the time of writing, our 2016-2017 cohort of 15 trainees are just about to start their training.
-For 2017-2018 we plan to recruit 15 students (notionally 9 salaried/6 non-salaried route) and have already lined up a choice of placements in our Alliance Schools.
+In 2014-2015 we ran a very successful cohort of 20 School Direct students, all of whom passed and qualified to become teachers.
+They all subsequently gained employment in schools across our County.
+In 2015-2016 we successfully trained another 15 students on our School Direct PGCE programme.
+Our 2016-2017 cohort are just beginning their NQT year in schools across our Alliance.
+At the time of writing, our 2017-2018 cohort of 13 trainees have just started their training.
+For 2018-2019 we plan to recruit 25 students (notionally 10 salaried/15 non-salaried route) and have already lined up a choice of placements in our Alliance Schools.
 This track record of success in providing School Direct at PGCE level is, we believe, a significant reason why aspiring teachers should consider training with us.

 Thank you for all your support this year.
 The course has been amazing and I feel incredibly prepared to go on to teach independently next year because of both the nature of the course and the incredible support from all involved.
 Trainee SP

 I think this year has been challenging, but all of us on the course have said many times about the huge support and help we have had from the Teaching School and The University of Derby.
 So, thank you again for all the support and getting all of us through this year!
 Trainee RA